htihle/htihle.github.io/weirdml.md

 </div>
 We can see from the model performance that this is the easiest task.
 If you are not careful in your architecture, it is very easy to completely overfit on the training data, but if you do something somewhat reasonable, you should be able to get a decent score on this task. o1-preview got an average accuracy of 98% after 5 runs on this task, which is probably about the ceiling for this task.

-### Shapes (Hard)
 <div style="text-align: center">
     <img src="../images/train_examples_hard.png" width="600"/>
     <p><em>Example data from the Shapes (Hard) task.
 The shapes are randomly positioned, oriented, and sized, making this a more challenging variant of the shape recognition tasks.</em></p>
 </div>

+### Shapes (Hard)
 Similar to Shapes (Easy), but with random positioning, orientation, and size of the shapes ([task prompt](prompts/task_prompt_shapes_hard.md)).
 This tests the model's ability to create translation, rotation, and scale invariant features.

-Here the model needs to come up with a way to encode the data that is (at least somewhat) invariant to translations, rotations, and scaling.
-Here it is crucial for the different points to be processed together, as it is the relative positions of the points that determine the shape.
 Good data augmentation is also crucial on this one.

 <div style="text-align: center">
     <img src="../images/shapes_hard_max_accuracy_comparison.png" width="800"/>